HomeArticlesGuideEmail Marketing Guide

 Step 6: Monitor List Health and Reduce Churn

 A list that keeps growing in raw numbers while engagement quietly erodes is heading toward a deliverability crisis.
-Mailbox providers like Gmail and Outlook actively monitor engagement signals — opens, clicks, spam complaints, and how often recipients delete unread — and route future mail to spam once engagement drops, regardless of your sending reputation up to that point.
+Mailbox providers like Gmail and Outlook actively monitor engagement signals, opens, clicks, spam complaints, how often recipients delete unread, and route future mail to spam once engagement drops, regardless of your sending reputation up to that point.

-Keep unsubscribe rate under the 0.5% per-send benchmark; sustained rates above 1% indicate a mismatch between subscriber expectations and actual content or frequency, which is worth investigating through a quick subscriber survey rather than guessing.
-A smaller, genuinely engaged list consistently outperforms a larger, stale one on every downstream metric — open rate, click-through rate, conversion rate, and ultimately revenue.
+Keep unsubscribe rate under the 0.5% per-send benchmark.
+Sustained rates above 1% indicate a mismatch between subscriber expectations and actual content or frequency, worth investigating through a quick subscriber survey rather than guessing.
+A smaller, genuinely engaged list consistently outperforms a larger, stale one on every downstream metric: open rate, click-through rate, conversion rate, and ultimately revenue.

 Key Terms

-• Email ROI — the return generated per unit of cost spent on an email campaign, calculated as (revenue − cost) ÷ cost × 100
+• Email ROI: the return generated per unit of cost spent on an email campaign, calculated as (revenue minus cost) divided by cost, times 100

 Frequently Asked Questions